 Optionally, add a section to the screen to build it as two columns.
 Add a display text and three checkbox fields to the right column.
 Users will be able to select which related records to clone.

 3- Create the New Case Record

 Add Create Records element to create a new case record.
-Select all the fields that you want to clone but don’t forget to map the screen input components to the right fields.
-At the other hand, don’t map the fields that don’t make sense.
-For example, don’t map the Status field.
+Select all the fields that you want to clone but don't forget to map the screen input components to the right fields.
+On the other hand, don't map the fields that don't make sense.
+For example, don't map the Status field.
 Instead, set it as New.

 After this step, the case record is cloned.
 However, you have to clone the related records that the user selected.

 Since the user can decide which related records to clone, you have to add a decision element to understand which records to clone.
 In order to do this, add a Decision element to the canvas and check the values of the checkbox fields.

 Add a Get Records element to get the case contact roles related to the case.
 Don't forget to mark the checkbox to get all the records and not only the first one.